daviek19/BE-DAVID-MWANGI-0729003109/README.md

   This can also be configured under /main/resources/application.properties when running from an IDE

-To run the application from an IDE import the project and build with dependencies
+To run the application from an IDE import the project and build with maven dependencies Locate
-Locate
 1) company.wsdl.FetchDepartments; and add @XmlRootElement(name = "fetchDepartments")
 2) company.wsdl.FetchStaff and add @XmlRootElement(name = "fetchStaff")

 Then run the application

-To run from a jar file
+A jar file is also available
-use java -jar interview-v1.0.2.jar
+run using java -jar interview-v1.0.2.jar